christianwgd/pyverimi/README.md

 A stand-alone minimal example is provided in `/examples/simple.py`.

-**Step 1:** Acquire credentials to access the yes® service as described [here](https://yes.com/docs/rp-devguide/latestversion/ONBOARDING/).
+**Step 1:** Acquire credentials to access the yes® ecosystem as described [here](https://yes.com/docs/rp-devguide/latestversion/ONBOARDING/).
 Note that for testing, you can use the Sandbox Demo Client credentials published [here](https://yes.com/docs/rp-devguide/latestversion/ONBOARDING/#_sandbox_demo_client).

-**Step 2:** Put the credentials into a configuration dictionary.
+**Step 2:** Put the `client_id`, the paths to the certificate and private key file, and other information into a configuration dictionary.

 ```python
 yes_configuration = {